Forsaking your own: unveiling the delayed recognition of Garfield's work on the "delayed recognition" phenomenon: Discussion

 \section{Discussion}

 The modest increase in citations to Garfield (1980a) after year 2004 follows the publication of van Raan (2004a) who borrowed the term ``Sleeping Beauty`` from French folklore to describe the phenomenon and literally took the field of scientometrics by storm.
-Sugimoto \& Mostafa (2018) question such a terminology for being culturally insensitive.
-Nevertheless, use of the vivid name immediately caught the attention of the researchers as is evident from the exponential growth of literature on the subject.
+Sugimoto \& Mostafa (2018) question such a terminology for being culturally insensitive. van Raan's criteria for the identification of SB are broadly similar to those of Garfield's for DR; both prescribe certain period of no citations for a paper (sleeping period) followed by sudden increase in its citations (awakening).
+The fact that van Raan (2004a) received immediate attention whereas response to Garfield's work has been largely lukewarm clearly indicates that use of the vivid names did work in favor of the formers reception as is evident from the exponential growth of literature on the subject.
 For further quantitative depiction of the latter fact, we collected, on September 15, 2025, the yearly citations received by van Raan (2004a) from GS; for a quick visual appreciation, we show these in Fig. 2.
 As can be seen the paper received prompt attention, i.e., citations without even a delay of a single year, after its appearance; therefore it was an instant hit.
 In fact, the paper received 14 citations; with one self-citation van Raan (2005), in very second year of its publication.

 We show the yearly citations, blue curve in Fig. 2, received by Garfield (1980a) after van Raan (2004a).
 The citation revival of Garfield (1980a) after year 2004 is obvious.
 Nevertheless, a casual comparison of the their citation curves reveals that the yearly citation counts of Garfield (1980a) are no match to that of van Raan (2004a), - with a trend continuing for their entire citation journey.
 It had taken 9 self-citations for the former paper to accumulate a citation count of 13 over a period of 9 years upto 1988.
 The comparison with the delay of not a single year for van Raan (2004a) to accumulate, 14 citations, more than that count does not demand any other quantitative measure for reaching conviction.
 Furthermore, the wait for Garfield (1980a) to achieve this citation goal gets longer by an incredible two and half decades; 25 years up to 2005, when its self-citations are discounted.
 Garfield (1980a) during its 45 years of citation life has accumulated only 234 citations (all databases) more than the corresponding 262 van Raan (2004a) has collected upto 2015 i.e. in only eleven years of its publication.